Mustafa9023/security-networking-labs/networking/enterprise-network-simulation.md

 <img width="490" height="357" alt="image" src="https://github.com/user-attachments/assets/3a1af6aa-baee-44a2-a8b5-cffa9abf5dcd" />

 -On thing i also remembered from CCNA.
 Not all ports on the switches were used and for a security best practices, these ports must be Administrevly down.
-The ports on the switches are not down by defaults ( Unlike the siwtch)
+The ports of the router is administrarvly down by default, whereas the swtichs port are not.